syntasso/workshop/sample-todo-app/README.md

 # Sample Golang To Do app

-Based on the code published on https://blog.logrocket.com/building-simple-app-go-postgresql/
+The application code is based on a [blog](https://blog.logrocket.com/building-simple-app-go-postgresql/) published by Emmanuel John.

 ## Running